willlugo/METAR_Fetcher/README.md

 Own API key needed

 Steps:
-Insert own API key into the program
+Insert own API key into the program.
-Ensure all internal modules are in the same directory as the program use pip to install all required external modules open command prompt to directory containing modules and program use pyinstaller to convert the program to an executable using the following syntax:
+Ensure all internal modules are in the same directory as the program.
+Use pip to install all required external modules.
+Open command prompt to directory containing modules and program.
+Use pyinstaller to convert the program to an executable using the following syntax:
     pyinstaller --onefile program_name.py
-exexutable file will be in a new dist directory
+Exexutable file will be in a new dist directory

 currently three modules:
     datform.py